 The more we support research to improve the screening programme, the more likely we are to fine-tune screening processes and make sure that each woman receives the best individual treatment for her.

 What Yorkshire Cancer Research advises

 Overdiagnosis can seem like a very complicated idea, especially if you’re being invited to the breast cancer screening programme for the first time.
 But on balance, we strongly encourage all women to attend breast screening when invited.
 Getting screened regularly could save your life.

 Got more questions?

-If you would like some more info about over-diagnosis or anything to do with breast screening, the NHS breast screening programme provides some guides which can help.
-Alternatively you can make an appointment to chat with your GP, or contact your local breast screening unit, before making your decision.
+If you would like more information about overdiagnosis or anything to do with breast screening, the NHS breast screening programme provides some guides which can help.
+Alternatively, you can make an appointment to chat with your GP, or contact your local breast screening unit, before making your decision.

 This content of this article was reviewed and updated in October 2020.